datawagovau/SLIP-Self-Service-Toolkit/README.md

+SLIP Selfservice empowers data custodians by giving data custodians the power to self manage the frequency of data updates to SLIP.
+Streamlining the approval process of new datasets is
 # SLIP-Self-Service-Toolkit
 The aim here is to provide generic scripts that data custodians will be able to easily understand and customise for their own organisational requirements.
-If you have a particular need or require further help with automating data ingestion into SLIP self-service please get in contact with us by emailing who@who.com.au.
+If you have a particular need or require further help with automating data ingestion into SLIP self-service please get in contact with us by emailing salesandservice@landgate.wa.gov.au.
 If you would like to help contribute to improving the tool kit please also get in touch.

 To get you started we have created basic scripts that you can tailor to automate the following processes:
 - Exporting data from common enterprise spatial environments into a supported SLIP self-service format.